spack/spack/lib/spack/docs/build_settings.rst

     -------------------------------------------------------------------

-The module ``intel-all`` is obviously a metamodule because it only loads other modules and its ``module show`` output cannot be used to derive the needed environment changes to use, e.g., Intel MPI.
-For this reason, metamodules *cannot* be used in ``packages.yaml`` files.
+The module ``intel-all`` is obviously a metamodule because it only loads other modules; the module contents do not include direct manipulations of ``PATH``, which Spack depends on to determine the package prefix.
+For this reason, metamodules cannot generally be used in place of the direct package module when defining external packages.

 .. _concretization-preferences: